QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 ```

 The following figure compares responses to a foreseen increase in $g$ at $t = 10$ for
+two economies:

-two economies, our original economy with $\gamma = 2$, shown in the solid line, and an
+ *  our original economy with $\gamma = 2$, shown in the solid line, and
-otherwise identical economy with $\gamma = 0.2$.
+ *  an otherwise identical economy with $\gamma = 0.2$.

-The utility curvature parameter $\gamma$ governs the household's willingness to substitute consumption over time
+This comparison interest us because the  utility curvature parameter $\gamma$ governs the household's willingness to substitute consumption over time, and thus it preferences about smoothness of consumption paths over time.

 ```{code-cell} ipython3
 # Solve the model using shooting